 SOAR Handbook and Forms to Download

 The SOAR Handbook explains the program services and requirements.
-You can download the Handbook here.
-When you open the Handbook in Acrobat Reader, click the "bookmarks" tab to see a table of contents that will allow you to skip to sections you want to read.
+You can download the Handbook, then when you open the Handbook in Acrobat Reader, click the "bookmarks" tab to see a table of contents that will allow you to skip to sections you want to read.

 SOAR Program Application

-To apply to the SOAR program, you will need to print out the application, print it, and turn it in to the SOAR Office.
-You can download the application here.
+To apply to the SOAR program, download the application, print it, fill it out, and turn it in to the SOAR Office.

 SOAR Study P.L.U.S.
 (Productive Learning Utilizing Strategies) Groups Form